 Funding, then, is a mixed blessing.
 Initiatives for change should be funded and organizing campaigns need resources.
 But the question of who is doing the funding and what their underlying goals are — this is the rub.
 Too often, the fundamental worldview and values of the funders are written into the kinds of problems they will entertain and the kinds of measurements they demand to determine success.
 The assumption is that things can be reformed with good intentions and right tinkering.
 In this way, funding takes a social change project off track.

 Foundations — private funding — have become such a huge part of the educational landscape that we accept without question that so many projects should be sustained by these kinds of grants.
 Indeed, the federal government, whose responsibility is to raise money through taxes and disperse it to communities for their education projects, now mimics the private sector, only giving out most funds through competitive grants.
-Indeed, the largest of the grants we were discussing about the professional development program was a federal competitive grant.
+Indeed, the largest of the grants we were discussing the professional development program was a federal competitive grant.

 One problem we have is that we tend to get caught up on our present reality and normalize it as if that’s the way it has to be.
 Living in the grant-driven world, where we’ve become accustomed to channeling our social justice activism through nonprofits, makes us begin to think this is just the way things are.
 In this way, the hegemonic mindset of neo-liberal market-driven systems colonizes our minds.
 And how did it come to be this way?